Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The remote and Primitive Way is always full of surprises as I was to find out.
 There is no such thing as a "short" or "easy" day on it!

 Here is our interactive Google Map of the GPS tracks for our day.
-I have placed all the available accommodations, places to eat, and churches along the way for your reference.
+I have placed all the available accommodations, places to eat, fountains and churches along the way for your reference.
 There are no cafés in Castro, but your accommodation will provide you with food for an extra charge.

 The elevation profile for our day says it all.
 Starting from Castro, it is a strenuous climb of about 470 meters (1541 feet) over about 8.0 kilometers, to the high point, right at the border crossing from Asturias into Galicia.
-Then the meandering down towards Fonsagrada is very nice.
+Then the meandering down towards A Fonsagrada is very nice.

 However the final stretch into A Fonsagrada is a surprisingly strenuous uphill where you gain 120 meters (400 feet) as you enter town.
 Part of the frustration is that you can see the city in the distance, long before you arrive!
 And so it is!